OpenTermsArchive/engine/docs/doc-contributing-documents.md

 }
 ```

 Please note that we do not want [service-specific types](https://github.com/ambanum/OpenTermsArchive/pull/89) such as “Twitter Privacy Policy”.
-Document types should be generic, even if only one service uses them at a given time.
+Terms types should be generic, even if only one service uses them at a given time.
 Otherwise, duplication occurs and [important efforts](https://github.com/ambanum/OpenTermsArchive/pull/88) have to be deployed to deduplicate.
 The triptych form “writer / audience / object” is precisely used to avoid this sort of duplication.

 ### Testing your declaration